-After WWII, the U.S.Army begun to constitute an occupation police,which, as security police (sometimes also called Lightning Bolt Police),took care of security in postwar Germany between 1946 and 1952/3).
+After WWII, the U.S.Army begun to constitute an occupation police,which, as security police (sometimes also called Lightning Bolt Police*),took care of security in postwar Germany between 1946 and 1952/3).
 These so called Constabulary units in the U.S. Zone of Occupationhad a strength of approx. 38,000, i.e. 3 brigades with 3 regiments.
-Notable was their uniform with a necktie that looked more like a walking-out than a fatigue dress.
-The helmet insignia showed a blue C on yellow and a red lightning bolt.
+The helmet insignia showed a blue C on yellow and a red lightning bolt*.

 On June 30, 1946.
 The NEUE ZEITUNG, an American newspaper for the German population, reported from Constabulary Headquarters Bamberg: “U.S. Constabulary Forces, a new security force.
 On July 1, the Constabulary will be designated with the keeping of law and order.
 38,000 policemen will control cities, streets and borders with their tanks, armored cars, their jeeps motorcycles and trucks.
 The new organization liaisons with the occupational forces, the military police and the German civilian police, and will take care that a dense police protection network is covering the American occupation zone.
 British and French officers are very interested in this American experiment and consider similar institutions in their zones.
 Chief of the U.S. Constabulary is Major General Ernest N. Harmon.
 The former commander of the 1st Armored Division… To have the necessary mobility and adaptability for its various tasks, airplanes, all types of vehicles, and a great number of horses shall be at their disposal.
 In addition, it will be supported by special groups of researchers, interpreters and detectives.
 The U.S. Constabulary shall support and reinforce the existing American and German authorities which are commissioned to uphold law and order, but not replace them… Mobility, vigilance, and justice are the motto of the Constabulary.
 The men of the Constabulary are trained as policemen as well as soldiers., and it is required that they unite the good capacities of both… The new U.S. Constabulary is the second organization which is activated by the U.S. Army to maintain the peace in foreign countries under U.S. control.
 The first was the Philippines Constabulary, established in 1903.”
 After all, Major General Ernest N. Harmon, the commander of the Constabulary, published the following job description: “The men of the U.S. Constabulary are soldiers and policemen at the same time.
 They are at attention all over the U.S. zone to support the politics of the American government.
 Honesty, correctness and politeness will lead them in the performance of their activities…!”
 So far some excerpts of the report.